socragpt/AgentSystemPrompts-GRC/README.md

 # Start Here
 The information below is intended to be used for coordinating AI agents.
 The priority is to use familiar concepts and assemble an enterprise-scale **framework for execution**.
-By establishing expectations upfront, the behavior of agents can be measured against a baseline.
+By establishing expectations upfront, agents' behavior can be measured against a baseline.
 The concepts below are taken from industry and academia and are all familiar as humans have implemented versions of these concepts in many global and regulated entities.
-Can AI Agents act in a discipined way?
+Can AI Agents act in a disciplined way?
 # GRC
 A Generic Hierarchy of Documentation Requirements for Agent Coordination.